dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/usage/accessibility/icons.md

 ## SVG Icons

-_Scalable Vector Graphics_ can be set up to be scaleable and actually respond to the `font-size`.
+_Scalable Vector Graphics_ can be set up to be scalable and actually respond to the `font-size`.

 <ComponentBox scope={{Beach}} useRender>
 {`